how-vaibhav/The_Sift/README.md

 - 🧱 **Overwhelming interfaces** filled with ads, clickbait, and clutter.
 - 🤯 **Poor readability** due to dense text and inconsistent layouts.
 - 🚫 **Accessibility gaps** that alienate elderly readers, people with visual impairments, or those with dyslexia.
-- ❌ **Credibility concerns**, as misinformation spreads faster than truth.
+- ❌ **Credibility concerns**, as misinformation spreads faster than truth .

 ---